ENG517/Procedure/kolskid/p-standomix300-make-pasta.md

 ![Cutting noodles with the pasta cutter](<assets/images/screenshots/Pasta pics/cut spaghetti.jpg>)

-6. Dust the cut noodles with additional flour, and gently twist into a loose nest.
+6. Dust the cut noodles with additional flour to prevent them sticking together, and gently twist into a loose nest.
 7. Allow the noodles to rest and dry on the counter or cookie sheet for 10 minutes before cooking.

 #### Store Additional Pasta